Sukhoi Su-57: Potential operators

 Sukhoi states that the main export advantage of the PAK FA is its lower cost than current US fifth generation jet fighters.
+As of 2024, no Su-57 fighters have been exported.
+Furthermore, it has been reported that the export models of the fighter are unlikely to be available until the end of the decade, despite production allegedly slated to be increased in 2024.
+The war in Ukraine and the imposed sanctions have also further reduced Russia's ability to continue the development of its advanced fighter jets like the Su-57 and the Su-75.
+Russian news agency TASS, citing state arms seller Rosoboronexport's CEO Alexander Mikheyev, reported that at the 2024 Zhuhai air show there were contracts to deliver SU-57s to unspecified foreign nations.

+South Korea

 Russia was reported to be offering the PAK FA for South Korea's next generation jet fighter.
 South Korea's Defense Acquisition Program Administration (DAPA) stated that the Sukhoi PAK FA was a candidate for the Republic of Korea Air Force's next-generation fighter (F-X Phase 3) aircraft; however, Sukhoi did not submit a bid by the January 2012 deadline.

+Brazil

 In 2013, Russia offered Brazil participation and joint production in a next-generation fighter based on the Su-57.
 Instead of Russian Su-57 and French Rafale, Brazil signed an agreement with the Swedish Saab Group to locally produce 36 Gripen E fighters for the Brazilian Air Force.

+Turkey

 In May 2019, as Turkish participation in the F-35 program was in doubt due to Turkey's procurement of the S-400 missile system, CEO of Rostec Sergey Chemezov said that Russia was ready to cooperate with Turkey on the export and local production of the Su-57.
 On 14 September 2019, an Su-57 took part in the 2019 Technofest festival held in Istanbul.
 However, on 7 February 2020, President Erdogan announced that the replacement of the F-35 will not be Russian Su-57, but instead will be the Turkish domestic fifth-generation aircraft TF-X fighter.